MiguelCamarenaAlfaro/Configure-AD/README.md

 <img src="https://i.imgur.com/oKqyc4G.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 The next step is to connect the Domain Controller and the Windows 10 Client Virtual machines.
-This would make the users able to access the domain controller from the client virtual machines.
+This would allow the users to access the domain controller from the client virtual machines.
 The way to do this would be to update the DNS settings in the Client VM to point to the private static IP from the Domain Controller.
 To find that you need to go to your Domain Controller Network Settings on Microsoft Azure.
 For this example, the Private IP Address of the Domain Controller is 10.0.0.5
 </p>
 <br />